 Drink Up Makes Los Angeles Thirsty for More

-While the campaign promotes greater water consumption nationwide, in 2016 PHA homed in on five zip codes in east Los Angeles for a two-year period to study the best ways to increase awareness of the benefits of drinking water.
+While the campaign promoted greater water consumption nationwide, in 2016 PHA homed in on five zip codes in east Los Angeles for a two-year period to study the best ways to increase awareness of the benefits of drinking water.
 The pilot—which primarily targeted Latina consumers ages 18 to 34—used bilingual ads to promote the message that water is fuel for the body and that drinking it will make you unstoppable.

 H20, Claro ads appeared plastered against bus and truck exteriors, on billboards, on radio and TV, and in social media and magazine ads, showing people engaged in activities such as dancing, running, practicing yoga, and painting—all fueled by the power of water.
 Drink Up refueling stations offered free water and giveaways such as reusable water bottles, magnets, and wrist bands to participants at community events such as parades, 5K races, and festivals.